Wuthering Heights (1970 film): Cast

-Hindley Earnshaw
+Comparison to source material

 This film version differs from the book in several ways, and most of the differences involve Hindley Earnshaw.
 First it takes a more sympathetic look at Hindley.
 Usually portrayed as being a cruel oppressor of Heathcliff, in this version he is persecuted by his father and lives in Heathcliff's shadow.
 Also in this version, Nelly Dean, the narrator, is shown as being in love with Hindley and unable to express her feelings due to their class difference.
 After his wife's death, Hindley goes through a hedonistic stage but finally pulls himself out of it.

 At the end of the film, perhaps the most controversial of all the differences, Hindley succeeds in fatally shooting Heathcliff and remains the owner of Wuthering Heights.
 Heathcliff and Cathy's ghosts are then reunited.

 When first introducing Heathcliff, the film also suggests that Heathcliff might be Mr Earnshaw's illegitimate son and hence Cathy's half-brother.

 Production

+Development

+The film was announced in June 1969.
 AIP were not traditionally associated with Gothic romance, but were inspired to make the film by the success of Romeo and Juliet (1968).
+A studio spokesman said, "We believe that given the modern, youthful look we plan for it, the Bronte story deserves re-telling.
+Louis M. Heyward was the executive in charge of the project while Meade Roberts was going to write the script.

+"Classics have a presold audience," said AIP president James H. Nicholson.

+In August AIP announced that Curtis Harrington would direct with filming to begin in late September.

+However filming did not proceed.
+(Harrington wound up making Who Slew Auntie Roo? for AIP instead.)
+In February 1970 AIP announced the film as part of its slate with Robert Fuest, who had just made Just like a Woman, directing from a Pat Tilley script.
+The following month the two leads were announced: Timothy Dalton, best known for The Lion in Winter, and Anna Calder-Marshall, best known for Female of the Species.
+Fuest said "We shall show Heathcliff as a man completely fascinated by Catherine's passion, sexuality, jealousy and cruelty.
+And the tempestuous Catherine will be seen as a woman hypnotised by Heathcliff's violence, brutality and sadistic vengefulness."

+Fuest says "we are making the same story" as the 1939 film but "our version will be harder, relatively stronger, closer to the book...
+This is a totally unromantic story.
+It's a classical story about generation gap and revolt.
+Attitudes that existed then, exist now."